wp-plugins/adbutler/readme.txt

 == Upgrade notice ==

-Will make the widgets compatible with the customizer interface allowing for live preview of ad inventory
+Will make the widgets compatible with the customizer interface as well as added a manual refresh button for the zone list to ensure it will work with client side building plugins like pagebuilder